 Hurley is a very small town located in the state of New Mexico.
 With a population of 1,230 people and just one neighborhood, Hurley is the 103rd largest community in New Mexico.

-When you are in Hurley, you'll notice that it is more blue-collar than most other communities in America.
-41.63% of Hurley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hurley is a blue-collar town, with 41.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hurley is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Hurley who work in food service (9.14%), sales jobs (8.56%), and healthcare (7.00%).

 Telecommuters are a relatively large percentage of the workforce: 7.28% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.